 Anita pictures Jacob’s spiritual visions as gloomy events as well, once she ridicules his prophecy.
 That is a lost opportunity.
 It would have been great to illuminate the ancient Semitic mysticism for a modern audience.
 Sure, Jacob’s spirituality was outside the story’s scope, but why describing Jacob’s visions in such a shadowy way?
 Better skip them entirely.

 Anita did a great job at illustrating the Babylonian paganism of Jacob’s wives.
 If you are into that, you will enjoy this story.
 Here is another missed opportunity.
-Anita did not elaborate the conflict between Jacob’s budding monotheism and the Babylonian paganism.
+Anita did not elaborate on the conflict between Jacob’s budding monotheism and the Babylonian paganism.

 I enjoyed the story, but it was a bit too gloomy for my taste.
 People today read a lot of sorrow into the Old Testament that is not really there.
 Much of its mystical-allegorical meaning got lost in translation.
 Many mysteries of the Testament are misunderstood by the modern, rational-philosophical mind.
 Anita deepened this rut.
 “Hach!”